 ROTC Monthly Stipend

 All cadets, including those not on Army ROTC scholarships, are eligible to start receiving a monthly tax-free allowance beginning when they sign an ROTC contract.
 Stipends are received over the 10 month academic period while the cadet is attending classes.
-The amount of monthly stipends is as follows:
+The amount of the monthly stipend is $420.

 Real Word Example